prtkgpt/questdb.io/docs/api/rest.md

 ---
 title: REST API
 sidebar_label: REST
+description:
-description: How to use the REST API.
+  Tutorial showing to use the REST API.
+This covers importing, exporting and querying data using QuestDB's HTTP endpoint.
 ---

 The QuestDB REST API is based around standard HTTP features and is understood by